Board of Directors

 My passion with music began in 5th grade on a school trip to the orchestra.
 It led me on an amazing adventure.
 As a trumpet player, I learned not only how to play an instrument, but also made lifelong friends, learned the importance of teamwork, and maybe how to think differently.
 I was able to play with the Blue Knights Drum and Bugle Corp and went to the University of Colorado on a music scholarship.
 This is my dream for any child who chooses to pursue music.
 As a parent of two young children, I hope for early and frequent exposure to music of all kinds, including the live orchestra experience provided by Inside the Orchestra’s outreach programs.
 I feel very fortunate to be involved with Inside the Orchestra and look forward to an exciting future.
 My wife and I are both Colorado natives and it brings us great joy to see how this organization keeps music alive in the hearts of our children.

 Kellyn Smith has lived in the Denver community since 2003.
 She grew up in Colorado Springs and attended the Colorado Springs Conservatory.
-She currently serves as Senior Director of Development for the Robert & Judi Newman Center for the Performing Arts at the University of Denver.
+She currently serves as Senior Director of Development for the University of Denver.
 Prior to joining DU, Kellyn served on the development team at Denver Botanic Gardens building their corporate partnership program.
 She received her bachelor’s degree in vocal performance from The University of Colorado Boulder and master’s degree in Leadership and Organizations at the University of Denver.
 She has volunteered with the Dumb Friends League and as a member of the CSO Chorus with the Colorado Symphony.
 She lives with her husband, two children and their labradoodle in the DU neighborhood.
 Kellyn enjoys classical and jazz music, yoga, camping and gardening.

 Having grown up with two concert pianists in my family, I developed a love of music at an early age.
 With two young boys of my own, I discovered Inside the Orchestra through the Tiny Tots program and was moved from the first performance.
 I am committed to helping the organization succeed and expand so that others can learn and enjoy the value of the music and fine arts at any age.
 I believe music can be so accessible no matter what age or demographic a person is, and I am honored to be part of an organization that makes spreading the joy of music possible.
 In my day-to-day life, I am a mom of two young boys and a finance professional working part-time.